cianmawhinney/CSU33031-Assignment-2/README.md

     * With the UDP implementation, this is can be worked out from the registration request packet, but the idea is to not be reliant on UDP features.
   * String identifier requested
 * De-registration
-  * Same as registration, but with a different message type?
+  * Same idea as registration, but with a different message type
 * Some way to let the controller know of changes to the network
-  * Should the forwarding service update its own table before telling the controller about a new application?
-    * Nah, just let the controller deal with all routing table related things, then just push out the update to all nodes.
+  * Controller should be told about any changes to the network, then will send out updated routing tables to all nodes
 * Acknowledgements
+  * Not implemented in this assignment
 * Forwarding packets with some kind of encapsulation
   * Forwarding message type
   * Source